EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “I shall take my leave then.”
 She grabbed the side of her skirt, threw a leg back, and bent her knees.
 It was a perfect curtsy.
 “My lord”

-By the time I blinked, dad had already grabbed her by the neck, lifting her off the floor with one hand.
+By the time I blinked, Raviel was already in the air, dad had lifted her by the neck with one hand.

 “Who sent you?”
-His murderous aura filled the room, pressing us into silence.
+His murderous aura filled the room, dispelling the previous joyful atmosphere.

-Raviel didn’t seem distressed in the least.
+Raviel didn’t seem flustered at all.

 “Your father.”
 She uttered.

+The sound of something crashing reverberated through the room, signaling the end of my first birthday party.

 # Chapter 9: New City

 The steam coming from the cup of tea placed in front of me, flew gently toward the ceiling, eventually disappearing like a dream.
 Thrown on the dinner table was the letter Raviel had gifted my dad.
 The pure white piece of paper was crumpled, several creases were visible.
 Were you to follow those creases like a piece of origami, I would believe it would make a wonderful ball of paper.
 I glanced at my parents sitting at the table.

-My mom clenched her cup of tea

 My mom gripped her cup of tea, stroking the handle with her thumb.
 “Do you know why you were called back?”

 “How should I know what my father is thinking?”
 My dad spat out.
 My mom’s shoulders shrank into herself, making her silhouette smaller.
-My hands palmed into themselves as I averted my gaze to my cup.
+My fingers hurt as I tried clenching them.
 This scene was too familiar.
 My body began to prickle.

 He sighed.
-“Sorry, I didn’t mean to say it like that”, he said as he covered my mom’s hands.
-“It’s just…” He paused.
-“I really don't know.”
+“Sorry, I didn’t mean to say it like that”, he said, covering mom’s hands.
+“It’s just… I really don't know.”

 “How did they even find us?”
 Her hands were turning white as they wrapped around the cup.
 “Why now?”
 Glistening beads began to form in the corner of her eyes.
-Her body began to tremble.
+She began to tremble.

 My dad stood up and wrapped her into his arms.
-He said nothing as he stood there, letting his wife crease up his ironed shirt.
+No one said anything as he stood there, letting his wife crease up his ironed shirt.
 Wet stains formed where my mother’s face dug into his messed up shirt.
-I felt my body heat flush.
+The prickling was getting too much.

 I went outside.

 Taking in the cool winter air, my breath formed a little cloud as I exhaled.
 I thought happy days would follow me after my birthday party, however the nailing pain in my fingers drove my mind back to reality.
 The letter was like a curse, bringing with it misfortune.
-I hadn’t slept well, I hadn’t eaten well, and dad had gotten later and later home.
-My mom always hugged me, but it didn’t feel the same.
-A veil of some sort had been placed above us.
+I hadn’t slept well, I hadn’t eaten well, and dad had gotten angrier and more irritable.
+My mom always hugged me, but it didn’t feel the same, she didn’t smile.

-I bent my damaged finger.
-It sent a signal to my brain making me frown.
-My parents had come to a consensus when I placed myself back into the house.
-We were to leave this town in a week.
+I tried bending my fingers, only making it send a signal to my brain to stop.
+I put myself into the house and my parents had reached an agreement.
+We were to leave this town in four days.

 \*\*\*
 “I still can’t believe it…” Karrie’s dad said.
-“Who would’ve thunk you were a noble?”
+“How long are you going to be gone?”

-We were currently loading our possessions into a horse-drawn wagon outside our house.
-My dad had made quick work stacking the boxes making only a few remain.
+We were currently loading our luggage into a horse-drawn wagon outside our house.
+My dad had made quick work stacking the boxes.

-“Well, you never asked.”
-He patted his friend on the shoulder as the last box, which my books were, was getting loaded in the cloth-roofed canopy.

-“As for me”, Karrie’s mom said, “I always knew something was different about you.”
-She looked him up and down.
-“An aura of sorts?”
+“I’m betting on being back here after six or seven days, at the latest we should be back by the start of spring.”

+“Why are you being so clingy?
+I’m getting a little jealous."
+Karrie’s mom said.

-“Hey, what's with your leering look, woman.”
+“Hey, what are you saying, woman.”
 Her husband shot back.

-“Don’t you look at my friend like that\!”
+“My best friend is leaving for the capital, what if he never returns\!
+Of course I should be clingy\!”
 He went in front of my dad, shielding him from his wife.

-“Get out of the way\!
-Don’t touch him with your filthy commoner hands\!”
+“Argh\!
+Get out of the way, why can’t you act like this with me\!”

-The two of them had been considerably shocked when they found out my dad’s surname for the first time.
-Yet, like the speed of questions thrown toward my parents, they went just as fast back to acting like usual.
-They bantered back and forth as the finalizations were done.
+The two of them had been shocked when my parents said that they would leave for the capital in three days.
+However, they didn’t ask any personal questions, only when we left and when they could expect to see them again.
+They bantered back and forth as the finalizations were finished.

 “My dear Victoria\!”
 She held my mom’s hands.
 “I can’t believe you are leaving me all alone in this town…”

 “What are you saying?
 You still have your husband.”
 She smiled prettily.
+“And it’s only for a few weeks at most.”

 Karrie’s mom clicked her tongue and feigned a faint, putting the back of her hand on her forehead.
-“I don’t think I can do it…”
+“I don’t think I can do it… I’m going to die in these few weeks…”

 My mom let out a laugh.
-“I promise I will send you a bunch of letters.”
+“I promise I will send you letters should it come to that.”

 “You better hold onto that promise\!”
 She said, giving her an enormous hug.

-“I don’t think I can do that…” Karrie had watched our moms.
+Karrie had watched our moms hugging.
+“I don’t think I can do that…”

 “Why not?
 I like hugs”

 She blushed.
 “It’s embarrassing.”

+I had gotten familiar with practically seeing her everyday.
+We would chat together, take strolls together, and find ourselves in trouble when we occasionally made trouble.
+It reminded me of the time I spent with Ann.
+However I knew they were different people.
+They sometimes did the same things, but the more I talked with Karrie, the more different they appeared.

-This would probably be the last time that I saw Karrie.
-The distance from here to our destination was considerable, even when that shortened with the help of magic teleporting gates.
+I would probably not see her for quite some time.
+The distance from here to the capital was considerable, even when that shortened with the help of magic teleporting gates.
 I didn’t even get surprised when I first heard about them, I thought to myself, surprised.

-I had gotten familiar with essentially seeing her everyday.
-We would chat together, take strolls together, collect insects together, and find ourselves occasionally making trouble.
-It reminded me of that short period of time in my past.
-I pressed back the tingling feeling creeping up my nose.

-I gave her a hug.
+I threw my arms around Karrie, sharing with her some of my warmth.
 “Take care, Karrie.”

 “You too, Esther\!”

-Standing there surrounded by the melting snow, our smiles seemed to warm our bodies.
+Standing there surrounded by the melting snow, our smiles seemed to warm our surroundings.

-Their waving arms had disappeared with the horizon as I sat back down in the rocking wagon.
-My body was getting jostled side to side by the wooden wheels grinding through the cold-hardened dirt.
-I didn’t know I was prone to getting car-, wagon sick.
+Their waving arms had disappeared in the horizon as I sat back down in the rocking wagon.
+My body was getting jostled side to side by the wooden wheels grinding through the frozen ground.
+Today I learnt I was prone to getting wagon-sick.

-I managed to eek out a question on how further we had to drive.
-My father simply smiled at me splayed onto my mother’s lap.
+I managed to eke out a question on how further we had to drive, to which my father simply smiled at me splayed onto my mother’s lap.
 We hadn’t even started, he said.
-I felt myself despair as my mother combed through my hair.
+I felt my eyes cloud over as my mother combed through my hair.

-The empire had an extensive network of magic gates connecting various cities together, making it easy for people to move around the vast land of the empire.
+The Guillain Kingdom had an extensive network of magic gates connecting various cities together, making it easy for people to move around the vast land of the empire.
 As one might suspect, it cost a considerable sum to use one of these gates.
-As a result, only higher ranked nobles or merchants with vast fortunes were the ones benefiting from them.
+As a result, only the rich were the ones using them.
 In the letter, demanding my dads return, was an eight-sided token.
-This allowed us to use the magic gate for free but only once.
-Duke Nikodemus must have wanted his son to visit as fast as possible.
-Thinking about it, wouldn’t that make him my grandfather?
+This was used by nobles to travel around the lands anonymously.
+Only high-ranking nobles had one of these.
+Duke Nikodemus must have really wanted his son to visit.

+Thinking about it, doesn’t that make my dad a noble?
+Would that make me a noble?
+I did find it weird how excessive dad disliked the Baron, but I never thought more about it.
+Mom seemed to also sometimes behave in an elegant manner, I liked to copy her when she did that.
+I wonder what my grandfather will be like.

 “Don’t get your hopes up, Esther.
-He isn’t the type of person to be playing house.”
+He isn’t the type of person to act like one.”

 “What about my grandmother?”
-My dad smiled.
+I asked.
+My parents smiled.

-My mom answered my question.
+Mom answered my question.
 “She’s a wonderful woman.”
-She mirrored her husband's expression.
+She was smiling like her normal self.
 “Did you know she saved my life once?”

 I couldn’t help but wonder how such contrasting reactions could come from the mention of my grandparents.
 I wonder how such a mismatched couple could even conceive a person like my dad.
 My grandmother must be a really grand woman.

 My parents chatted together as we traveled to the neighboring city where a gate was available.
 And finally, after a whole day of suffering on the seats of the wagon, we arrived at the entrance to the city.

 “This looks good enough.”
 My dad opened the door to the room we had rented for the day.
-The magic gate required a half day's worth of time to check our cargo and clear it for transport.
+The magic gate required a half day's worth of time to check our luggage and clear it for transport.
 Not wanting to arrive earlier than required, my dad suggested resting in this city for a day.
 I welcomed that thought.

-I threw myself on the bed.
-It smelled a little funny, but I couldn’t care less right now.
-My eyes were still spinning even when I closed my eyes.

-I threw myself onto the bed, digging my face into the pillow.
+The bed smelled like the sun and I closed my eyes.
+They were still spinning from the horrid wagon ride.
+I pressed down the rising feeling in my stomach.
+Grabbing the pillow, I dug my face in it.
+That was a mistake.
 It smelt of lavender.
-They just had to use flowers.
-My eyes span around behind my eyelids like ballet dancers as I tried to hold in the rising feel of my stomach.
+I coiled into myself, letting the pillow fall to the floor.

-“Oh, my poor daughter…” I felt my mothers touch as she patted my back.
+“Oh, my poor daughter…” She patted my back.

 “I don’t want to ride the wagon anymore…”

-My dad shattered that hope.
+My dads next words shattered that hope.
 “Sorry to say this, but we are still only halfway.”

 “Mom…”

 “Just rest for now, sweetie.
-We can go eat some delicious food\!”
+We can go eat some delicious food later\!”
 I heard her say cheerfully.

 *I didn’t want to eat anything*, was what I had previously thought as I stood there in the bakery.
 The smell of freshly baked bread filled the store, not letting a single visitor escape unscathed.
 Displayed by the counter stood countless types of pastries, ranging from simple wheat rolls to elegantly designed cakes in all types of colors.
 It looked just like one of those cafes I had seen in my previous life.

 I shook my pocketbook and heard some coins clink together, ringing out like bells.
-My allowance for the day was a whole three silver coins.
+My parents appeared to be in a joyous mood walking around the city so I asked to go explore on my own, letting them enjoy the day.
+My dad gave me a whole four silver coins to go have fun.
 Add to that my first ever silver coin, it totaled to a considerable sum.

 The first silver coin I had gotten was still with me, accompanying me whenever I went out.
-I had originally wanted to spend it on something or the other but each time my plotting failed.
-The only explanation was that it was enchanted by magic.
-I considered it a lucky charm of some sorts.
+I had originally wanted to spend it on something or the other but the opportunity never came.
+The only explanation had to be that it was enchanted by magic.
+I considered it my lucky charm.

 “How much for a slice of that cake?”
 I pointed to something plain-looking.

 “That’ll be five silvers.”
 The barista-looking woman answered.
+I half-expected the golden circle to appear, but no matter how long I waited, it didn’t show up.

-I had to pick up my fallen jaw.
-My dad had said that five silver should be enough to buy enough interesting souvenirs and still have enough for food and snacks.
+Five silver coins should be enough to buy enough to buy food for five whole days and still be left with some remaining.
 Why, our room cost us only three silvers for the day.

 I pointed to a bag of cookies.
 “What about that?”

 “That’ll be two silvers.”
-I felt something stab into my heart.
+Something stabbed into my heart.

 Pointing to a stupid looking bread roll I asked.
 “What about-”

 “That’ll be three coppers.”
 The woman was smiling at me.

-Standing outside the bakery I bit into my bread roll.
+Standing outside the bakery, I bit into my bread roll.
 It tasted like bread.
-Disappointed, I sat down on a nearby bench and watched as the people and carriages passed by.
+I sat disappointed on a nearby bench and watched as the people and carriages passed by.
 It was one of my new hobbies.

 The busy city road was double the width of those in our town and the amount of people busily strutting to and fro must have been four times as many.
 The sound of the carriage wheels sent shivers down my spine as it rolled along the muddy road.